Master of Arts in Sociology

-Graduates who are interested in furthering their understanding of, and ability to, analyze social phenomena will find the UNC’s Master of Arts in Social Science: Sociological Practice relevant.
+Graduates who are interested in furthering their understanding of and ability to analyze social phenomena will find the UNC’s Master of Arts in Sociology relevant.
 Assist in identifying and overcoming barriers within organizations and help the organizations achieve their goals.
 They will also be able to assess and make reasonable projections concerning social costs and benefits resulting from local, regional and national policies aimed at meeting community or organizational needs.

 The UNC Catalog has a full description of the requirements for this degree.